clojerl/clojerl.github.io/docs/differences-with-clojure.md

 ## Vars and the Global Environment

 - Vars (i.e. `def`, `binding` and `set!`) work as in Clojure.
+- Atoms are implemented in a naive way.
-- Atoms, Refs and Agents are not currently implemented.
+- Refs and Agents are not currently implemented.

 ## Refs and Transactions